+Performance metric

+Total Shareholder Return (TSR) compound annual growth rate (CAGR) over 3 years

+Vesting condition

-Performance/vesting period 3 years Opportunity 65% of on target incentive delivered as LTI, at no cost to the executive Instrument Share rights Performance metric Total Shareholder Return (TSR) compound annual growth rate (CAGR) over 3 years Vesting condition Subject to remaining an employee of the Group at the vesting date (following the release of the FY23Q4 results), and satisfaction of TSR target metric, share rights will vest in accordance with a sliding vesting schedule.
-The absolute TSR sliding vesting schedule is as follows: - No rights vest if TSR is equal to or less than 15% CAGR - 5% of share rights vest for each 1% increase in CAGR performance between
+Subject to remaining an employee of the Group at the vesting date (following the release of the FY23Q4 results), and satisfaction of TSR target metric, share rights will vest in accordance with a sliding vesting schedule.
+The absolute TSR sliding vesting schedule is as follows:

+- No rights vest if TSR is equal to or less than 15% CAGR - 5% of share rights vest for each 1% increase in CAGR performance between 15% CAGR to 35% CAGR - 100% of share rights vest if TSR is equal to or above 35% CAGR.

-- 100% of share rights vest if TSR is equal to or above 35% CAGR Awards are subject to a service condition requiring the Executive to remain employed by the Group until the end of the vesting period Rationale for the performance metric and condition The absolute TSR metric has been deemed by the Committee to be the best market based measure to create alignment between the interests of management and the interests of shareholders What happens when a KMP ceases employment?
-If the KMP's employment is terminated for cause, or due to resignation, all unvested Performance Rights will lapse, unless the Board determines otherwise Dividends and voting rights Share rights do not confer on the holder any entitlement to any dividends or other distributions by the Group or any right to attend or vote at any general meeting of the Group
+Awards are subject to a service condition requiring the executive to remain employed by the Group until the end of the vesting period

+Rationale for the performance metric and condition

+The absolute TSR metric has been deemed by the Committee to be the best market based measure to create alignment between the interests of Management and the interests of shareholders

+What happens when a KMP ceases employment?

+If the KMP's employment is terminated for cause, or due to resignation, all unvested Share Rights will lapse, unless the Board determines otherwise

+Dividends and voting rights

+Share rights do not confer on the holder any entitlement to any dividends or other distributions by the Group or any right to attend or vote at any general meeting of the Group

-FY21 LTI Outcomes
+FY21 LTI OUTCOMES

 Daniel Bracken, CEO and Andrew Lowe, CFO are the only current KMP eligible to participate in the FY21 LTI.
-Andrew commenced with Michael Hill in FY18 and participated in that year's LTI, which has three vesting dates (or 'tranches') over consecutive years; Andrew's first tranche of that scheme vested in early FY21.
-Daniel commenced with Michael Hill in FY19 and participated in that year's LTI, which again has three vesting dates over consecutive years; the first tranche vesting date is early FY22 and is subject to continual employment.
+Andrew commenced with the Company in FY18 and participated in that year's LTI, which has three vesting dates (or 'tranches') over consecutive years; Andrew's first tranche of that scheme vested in early FY21.
+Daniel commenced with Michael Hill in FY19 and participated in that vear's LTI, which again has three vesting dates over consecutive years: the first tranche vesting date is early FY22 and is subject to continual employment.
 Further details of the number of share rights granted to the CEO and CFO in relation to the FY21 LTI can be found later in this report under the heading 'Share Rights'.